Our products

 • World-leading sustainability system.

-• Salting tradition oriented to the Spanish market.
+• Salting tradition geared towards the Spanish market.

 • Complete product traceability.